rtlabs-com/p-net/doc/use_with_siematic.rst

 In the project view, in the left menu select the PLC and the subitem "Device configuration".
 In the "Properties" tab, use the "General" sub-tab.
 Select "PROFINET interface [X1]" and "Ethernet addresses".
-Enter the existing IP address of the PLC.
+Enter the IP address 192.168.0.100 for the PLC.
 The subnet mask should be 255.255.255.0 and subnet "PN/IE_1".
 Right-click the icon of the PLC, and select "Go online".
 Use type of interface "PN/IE", your Ethernet network card and "Direct at slot 1 X1".
 Click "Start search".
 The table should be updated with "Device type" = "CPU 1215C